kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     customer Visualforce pages with standard headers attribute from on to off
 -   clickjacknoncustomon (Session Settings) - Changed clickjack protection for customer Visualforce pages with standard headers attribute from off to on
+-   insertAuthSecurityLevel (Session Settings) - Session Security Level for Death Star was set to Standard
 -   LocalStorageForLogoutUrlOffOn (Session Settings) - Changed Use Local Storage for Logout URL from Off to On
 -   requiredSessionLevelForProfile (Session Settings) - Changed profile Admin: